History of Earthsong

 Knowing Spirit’s magik best, Lillandra and Aerdran tried to heal the land.
 They reached deep into the bedrock where the ley lines coursed and took hold of the magik.
 They willed the land to knit, but the repairs were beyond them until Nyllen the Minstrel began to play.
 Nyllen’s song flowed into the ley lines, transforming them into earthsong and healing the land.
 Upon returning to Heaven, the Craeylu faced a cranky Zuras, furious at the destruction they’d wreaked upon the world.
 Zuras forbid them from ever setting foot on Sangrar again.
 No three strike rule for Father Zuras.

 In time, golden Finbardin became smitten with Spirit and made Esel to woo her.
 Naturally, he swept her off her feet.
 You’ve heard of offering the sun and the moon?
 Finbardin called that bet and raised it.
 Numra the Explorer and Annumbra the World Walker sprang from their union and Spirit granted her children secret knowledge.
-She whispered in Numra’s ear about the Flame and the earthsong in Annumbra’s.
+She whispered in Numra’s ear about the Flame and about the earthsong in Annumbra’s.

 Having children drained Spirit’s strength and hastened her end.
 She was Elemenes, not Craeylu, and could not hold her form.
 After a hugging her newborns a final time, and promising that she’d always be close, she faded away and became one with Esel.
 It was all very zen-like.